Thoufake/awesome-contributions/README.md

 # Requirements

-If you don't have pip, install it
+If you don't have [Python](http://python.org/downloads/), install it

-The script uses the Python Image Library (PIL)
+The script uses the Python Image Library (PIL), to install run the following command:
 ```
 pip install pillow
 ```